escolmebartlebooth/CarND-PID-Control-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./pid`.

-Note that there are 2 additional optional parameters:
+Note that there are some additional optional parameters which can be passed in any order:

-* "-t": passing this as a command line parameter will put the software into tune mode
+* "-t": passing this as a command line parameter will put the software into tune mode for the steering controller
 * "-s": passing this as a command line parameter will turn a throttle controller on
-* it is also possible to pass initial values for the coefficients by passing up to 6 double values: ./pid 1.0 1.0 for example will set the P and I coefficients for the steering controller to 1.
+* it is also possible to pass initial values for the coefficients by passing up to 6 double values
+  * where the 1st 3 passed will initialise the steering controller and the next 3 passed will initialise the throttle controller (even if -s is not passed).
+  * If less than 3 or less than 6 are passed, the missing values will be taken from the defaults.
+  * If 'bad' values are passed, they will be converted to 0, so this is not a particularly robust method.
+  * examples:
+    *./pid 1.0 1.0 for example will set the P and I coefficients for the steering controller to 1.
+    * ./pid -t -s -g 1.0 -h -v will put the controller into tune mode and turn on the throttle controller and initialise the steering controller to 0, 1, 0 and the throttle controller to 0 with 2 default values.

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)